-Higher-order term rewriting adds two features to first-order term rewriting: meta-variables and binding.
+Higher-order term rewriting adds two features to first-order term rewriting: metavariables and binding.
 Meta-variables are variables for functions, i.e. they can be applied.
 Binding allows to construct functions by means of abstraction.
 There are a plethora of formats of higher-order rewriting, spanning the gap from very specific to very general systems.
-In this report we consider the following common formats: Applicative TRSs [25, Section 3.3.5], contain meta-variables, but no bound variables.
+In this paper we consider the following common formats: Applicative TRSs [24, Section 3.3.5], contain meta-variables, but no bound variables.
 The prototypical example of an applicative TRS is Curry's combinatory logic.
-Equipping applicative TRSs with a simple type discipline results in Yamada's simply typed term rewriting systems (STTRSs) [29].
-Klop's (functional) combinatory reduction systems (CRSs) [11], contain both meta-variables and bound variables.
+Equipping applicative TRSs with a simple type discipline results in Yamada's simply typed term rewriting systems (STTRSs) [28].
+Klop's (functional) combinatory reduction systems (CRSs) [10], contain both meta-variables and bound variables.
 The prototypical example of a CRS is Church's λ -calculus.
-Equipping CRSs with a simple type discipline (and generalizing the notion of substitution), results in Nipkow's pattern rewrite systems (PRSs) [14].
-We have chosen these formats because they appear to be the most relatively well-known, and because they allow for the 'free' construction of rules, without a priori restrictions ensuring termination or confluence.
+Equipping CRSs with a simple type discipline (and generalizing the notion of substitution), results in Nipkow's pattern rewrite systems (PRSs) [13].
+We have chosen these formats since they are relatively well-known and moreover they allow for the 'free' construction of rules, without imposing a priori restrictions on them ensuring termination or confluence.